 resolution: Resolution of the captured images and the final video.

 fps: FPS of the final video.
 If the period is 1 second and

 max_framesis 240, the program will be using 24 frames to create one second of the video so we will have a video of 10 seconds in length.

-data_folder: Name of the folder that images are going to be saved and read.
+data_folder: The name of the folder in which the images are going to be saved and read.